timothyjward/osgi.enroute.site/_concepts/095-modularity-maturity-model.md

 ## Possible Solutions?

-For an Organisation with **K** Systems, then change related costs per period of time can be expressed as:
+For an Organisation with **K** Systems, the change related costs per period of time can be expressed as:

 <div>
 $$f(total cost) &#8733; \sum_{k=1}^{K}(Complexity_{k})&#215;(NumberOfChanges_{k})$$